Fairlay/Bitcoin-Betting/API Documentation.md

 ## `OrderAlteration`
 Use to create, change or cancel an order created by the same user.
 Take note that all fields that have default values MUST be omitted.
 So putting `"Side":0` for example will be rejected by any node.
+OrderAlteration is used to create, cancel and replace orders.
+I case of cancellation drop the UnmatchedOrder entirely.
 ```jsonc
 // Request:
 {